mmuhamadamirzaidi/QwisApp/README.md

 ## Qwis Application

-This application enable student test their knowledge by using quiz game.
+Qwis app enable student test their knowledge by using quiz game.
 It is fun, addictive, challenging.
 Current platform is Android.